mtpandi/BioinfoRmatics/README.md

 ### Disclaimer!
-I am aware there is tons and tons of amazing material out there, yet here I am, making my own Introduction to R for Bioinformatics  :octocat:
+I am aware there is tons and tons of amazing material out there, yet here I am, making my own Introduction to R for Bioinformatics (that wouldn't have been possible without the existence of the beforementioned amazing material)  :octocat: